drug-design/course/docs/chapters/protein-structure.md

 #### &beta;-Meander

-&beta;-hairpins can be combined into consecutive anti-parallel &beta;-strands and form the "&beta;-meander" super-secondary structure.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/beta-meander-5c3de916'><i class='fa fa-play' aria-hidden='true'></i></button>&beta;-hairpins can be combined into consecutive anti-parallel &beta;-strands and form the "&beta;-meander" super-secondary structure.
 Try to find three other &beta;-meander motifs in this 3D structure!
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer